tony-dev0/agric-equipment-rental-system/README.md

 ## User Module
 **FARMER

 Farmer login to the application using the username and Password He / She can view the list of machineries ordered in a particular area.
 They can perform the analytics and sanction the machineries based on the requirements

 **BUYER

-Farmer login to the application using the username and Password He / She can can view the list of machineries available in a particular area.
+Buyer login to the application using the username and Password He / She can can view the list of machineries available in a particular area.
 They can make purchases of tools available and also book eqiupments in advance